kernelci/kernelci-core/doc/collection-test.rst

 .. sourcecode:: json

     {
-        "name": "A test suite"
+        "name": "A test group"
-        "test_case": [
+        "test_cases": [
             {
                 "name": "A test case 1…N"
             }
         ]
     }

-Note that even if the ``test_suite_id`` field is mandatory for test cases, as specified in their JSON schema, in this case it is not necessary: it will be injected into the provided data after the test suite has been saved.
+Note that even if the ``test_group_id`` field is mandatory for test cases, as specified in their JSON schema, in this case it is not necessary: it will be injected into the provided data after the test group has been saved.

 Pros
 ~~~~